 Using the Wizard¶

-Gather your AWS Access Key ID and Secret Key.
+Gather the AWS Access Key ID and Secret Key.

-Navigate to VPN > AWS VPC Wizard in the main menu in the Netgate® pfSense® WebGUI.
+Navigate to VPN > AWS VPC Wizard in the main menu in the Netgate® pfSense® Plus WebGUI.

 The first screen of the wizard prompts for the AWS Credentials.
 Enter the Access Key ID and Secret Access Key in the appropriate text fields and select the Region to connect to in the dropdown menu, then click Next.

 The wizard will then query the AWS API using those credentials to find which VPC’s exist in the selected region.
 If the credentials were rejected, an error message will be displayed and return to the first screen.